nvaccess/addon-datastore/README.md

 ### How does data arrive
 For the sake of a simple explanation, optimisations and minor details will be omitted from this description.

-A GitHub Action is created to respond to a new commit on the 'NVDA-Addon-submission' repository.
-For each commit in each `*.commits` file in the 'NVDA-Addon-submission' repository, the manifest for the addon is fetched.
+A GitHub Action is created to respond to a new commit on the `NVDA-Addon-submission` repository.
+For each commit in each `*.commits` file in the `NVDA-Addon-submission` repository, the manifest for the addon is fetched.

 Addons manifests that support each NVDA API version are found.
 For each NVDA API version the most recent (based on version number) release and pre-release addon manifest is kept.